adskdimitrii/aps-cli/README.md

 ### Grant SSA Access **[OPTIONAL]**

-If using **SSA** auth option you must now grant the `SSA Email Address` access to Forma resources just how you would a user.
-It's recommended to limit access control lowest required access.
+If using **SSA** auth option you must now grant the `SSA Email Address` access to Forma resources just like you would for a user.
+It's recommended to limit access to the lowest required level.

 ### Using the APS CLI Manually